cfshi/coronavirus/survey.awareness.md

 Single, never married Single, divorced/separated/widowed In a relationship/married and cohabiting In a relationship/married but living apart Other:

-6. Where do you live now?
+6. Who are you currently living with?

-Canada		 United States of America Central/South America Europe South East Asia Far East Asia Middle East	 Africa	 Other:
+Relatives (e.g., parents, spouse, partner, siblings, children)	 Other people (e.g., housemates) By myself Prefer not to answer Other:

+7. What is your country of residence?

+dropdown:

-7. What is your ethnicity?
+8. What is your ethnicity?
 White	 Native/Aboriginal	 Black (e.g., African, Caribbean)	 Mixed race - White and Black	 Mixed race - other	 Central-South American	 Far East Asian (e.g, Chinese, Korean, Japanese, Taiwanese)	 South East Asian (e.g, Filipino.
 Vietnamese,, Indonesian)	 South Asian (e.g., East Indian, Pakistani, Bangladeshi, Sri Lankan)
 Middle Eastern/Arabian (e.g., Arabs, Egyptians, Turks)  Other ethnic group Prefer not to say

-8. Who are you currently living with?

-Relatives (e.g., parents, spouse, partner, siblings, children)	 Other people (e.g., housemates) By myself Prefer not to answer Other:

 9. Have you had COVID-19 (novel coronavirus)?